seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **CYMBELINE**
 Now for the counsel of my son and queen!
 I am amazed with matter.
-Let’s withdraw;
+Let's withdraw;
 And meet the time as it seeks us.
 We fear not
 What can from Italy annoy us; but
 We grieve at chances here.
 Away!